-Which acid is right for your skin types?
-How to choose those chemical exfoliants for your skin types and skin problems?
+Which exfoliating acid is right for your skin?
+How to choose these chemical exfoliants for your skin type and skin problems?

 AHA (Alpha Hydroxy Acid)

-AHAs are water soluble components that are derived from natural substances like sugar cane, almonds, milk, grapes, and citrus fruits.
-AHA works to peel away the surface of the skin to target, roughness, uneven skin texture, visible signs of sun damage, winkles, and enlarged pores.
+AHAs are water-soluble components derived from natural substances such as sugar cane, almonds, milk, grapes, and citrus fruits.
+They work to peel away the surface of the skin in a targeted manner to remove rough, uneven skin texture, visible signs of sun damage, winkles and enlarged pores.

-Glycolic acid is one of the most effective alpha hydroxy acids for the skin due to its small molecular size, which allows it to easily penetrate into the skin.
+Glycolic acid is one of the most effective alpha hydroxy acids for the skin due to its small molecular size, which makes it easy for it to penetrate the skin.

-Although glycolic acid is the strongest which helps yield the most dramatic results, it also has the potential to be the most irritating.
-This means if you have sensitive skin or new to chemical exfoliators, it can cause reactions like redness, irritation, or stinging.
+While glycolic acid is the most potent, leading to the most dramatic results, it also has the potential to be the most irritating.
+That said, if you have sensitive skin or are using new chemical peels, you may experience reactions such as redness, irritation, or stinging.

-For those with those concerns, it may be better to use a gentler alternative containing lactic acid or mandelic acid.
+For those with these concerns, it may be better to use a gentler alternative that contains lactic acid or mandelic acid.

-AHAs are recommended for normal to dry, mature, and sun-damaged skin as they’re strong humectants which have the ability to enhance the skin's natural moisturizing factors within the skin.
+AHAs are recommended for normal to dry, mature, and sun damaged skin because they are powerful humectants that can improve the skin's natural moisturizing factors in the skin.